 Technology Requirements Must Change

 The reality is that new technology does not always mean that it is going to be better.
-This is especially true is the requirements of new technology are inherently opposed to any climate goals that have been put in place.
+This is especially true is the requirements of modern technology are inherently opposed to any climate goals that have been put in place.
 Today, many people look at “new” technology as “better” if it is faster, bigger, stronger, or possesses other innovations.
-Sure, some of these benefits are great for certain companies that have these needs; however, it is just as important for technology to focus on how they are going to prevent the generation of waste that could be damaging to the environment.
+Sure, some of these benefits are great for certain companies that have these needs; however, it is just as crucial for technology to focus on how they are going to prevent the generation of waste that could be damaging to the environment.
 Furthermore, this should be mandated that should be included in all new devices.
 With the massive mismanagement of IT assets, there is a tremendous amount of environmental damage that stems from IT waste.

 Is Your Business Infrastructure Sustainable?

 If you are in a leadership position in your company, then you need to take a close look at the choices you make and ask whether or not the decisions you are making are sustainable.
 Many companies tout having the latest in the world of energy-efficient processors.
-At the same time, think about the waste you are generating when you replace something constantly.
-This simply isn’t sustainable.
+At the same time, think about the waste you are generating when you replace something frequently.
+This isn’t sustainable.
 You often have to replace the entire system to upgrade a single piece.
-This generates a lot of waste.
+This causes a lot of waste.

 The goal should be simple.
 Companies need to adjust their mindsets.
 This means having both profit and environmental viability KPIs.
 Build indicators of success around sustainability that includes both revenue and the environment.
 Sustainability must go beyond individual companies and look at the world as a whole.
 When the entire global community scales with the environment in mind, this will benefit all of us.
 That is where we can help.